By Ashley Lohr, Alexa Turner, Auri Stephenson, and Andrew Greenberg

 For as long as humans have walked on this earth, birds have soared through the skies and waded through water.
 Many of these species are magnificent in their own way, whether it is due to exceptional plumage dimorphism or a unique feeding strategy.
 However, a large majority of these species are now on the decline as a result of deforestation, human development, and poor hunting regulations.
 The mysterious ivory-billed woodpecker (Campephilus principalis) is unfortunately one of the many species caught in the middle of these human-induced quandaries.

-somatic cell nuclear transfer.
+Reintroducing critically endangered or even extinct species is tedious and tricky.
+Often, “surrogate species” are used to supplement and nourish a cloned individual as it grows from an embryo into a viable offspring.
+Although extremely complex, the method most often used for cloning is somatic cell nuclear transfer.
 (The linked site provides a thorough but comprehensible breakdown of this process.)
 In this case, the ivory-billed woodpecker’s closest living relative would be the imperial woodpecker (Campephilus imperialis).
 Both of these species are members of the genus Campephilus, a group of large American woodpeckers.
 The only problem is that populations of this potential surrogate species are also extremely low in numbers; some even call this bird extinct.
 Perhaps by focusing our efforts on a resurgence of the ivory-billed, we can also bring back the imperial woodpecker.
 Imperial woodpeckers also prefer a southern climate, but they are more specific in their tree species.
 They have a preference for loblolly pine (Pinus taeda) and Montezuma pine (Pinus montezumae), as well as Mexican white oak (Quercus polymorpha) and other oak trees in Mexico.
 They too lay a small clutch size so it would be hard to stimulate population resurgences.
 The best plan would be to begin with an imperial woodpecker captive breeding program followed by introducing ivory-billed DNA to begin restoring our focal species.
 This means that two species could be saved at once considering the same solutions would help them survive in greater numbers.

-flocked to the site.
+One benefit, but also a potential problem, of reviving the ivory-billed woodpecker is human interest.
+There is already a large online following, and when there were rumors that they may not be extinct, enthusiasts and experts flocked to the site.
 This is strong evidence that if we were to actively reintroduce the species, there would be a large following.
 This creates economic benefits because people scurrying to see them would ultimately bring in revenue for gift shops, restaurants, and hotels, therefore stimulating the economy of the area.
 However, this would also disturb an already shaky species.
 By allowing people to visit the area of interest, they are disrupting the habitat that the species is trying to settle into.
 People may also reintroduce bacteria or infectious diseases that existed sixty or seventy years ago but have evolved significantly since that time period, running the risk of exposing these birds to potentially more resistant strains of diseases.
 This could trigger an epidemic within the species, especially since there isn’t much documentation on diseases that are associated with this bird.
 Lastly, this copious amount of activity could stress the birds, which would suppress their immune systems and redirect efforts for survival, perhaps even killing the individuals in the process.
 If introduced to a national park, there are regulations on the densities of people allowed in the park, as well as what they are allowed to do.
 This would hopefully reduce the stress on the animal.

 Another issue to combat is the habitat.
 Ivory-billed woodpeckers, as stated before, require a lot of space per breeding pair, around 25 square kilometers (~6,800 acres).
 They also require a warmer climate and trees with various stages of decay for food, shelter, and reproduction.
 The best place for them to live would be in a national park somewhere in the southern United States, as the last place they were seen was Louisiana or Mexico.
 One good option as a mid-point between the more mid-range tolerance of the ivory-billed woodpecker and the strict warm climate for the imperial woodpecker would be the Angelina National Forest in east Texas.
 So much of their habitat has been destroyed by human development that they do not stand a chance in a non-protected environment.
 The biggest problem with placing them in a park is the fact that forest managers will clear the dead and decaying trees to prevent insect-related diseases from spreading throughout the forest.
 Depletion of the dead and decaying trees would remove the birds’ food source, and clearing out partially decayed trees would eliminate their nests.
 There would have to be a policy to leave these trees in certain areas specifically for the ivory-billed woodpeckers.
 The national parks would protect against deforestation and encroaching human development, but the habitat could still be impacted if these appropriate policies are not implemented.